utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 ### Changing your email address

 If you're on a Professional, Basic, or Free plan, you can change the email address associated with your Postman account.
 Open your [account settings](https://go.postman.co/settings/me/account/) page.
-Select your avatar in the upper-right corner > **Settings** > **Account**.
+Select your avatar in the Postman header, then select **Settings > Account**.
 Edit your email address and select **Update Email** to save changes.

 If you're on an Enterprise plan, you must contact your Team Admins to update the email address associated with your Postman account.

 ### Resetting your password

 If you're on a Professional, Basic, or Free plan, you can change your password if you're already signed in by navigating to your [account settings](https://go.postman.co/settings/me/account/) page.
-Select your avatar in the upper-right corner > **Settings** > **Account**.
+Select your avatar in the Postman header, then select **Settings > Account**.
 Select **Change Password**.

 If you aren't signed in to your Postman account, you can recover your username or reset your password from the [**Sign In**](https://identity.getpostman.com/login) page.
-Select __Trouble signing in?__.
-Enter your account email, select the __I'm not a robot__ checkbox, and select __Submit__.
+Select **Trouble signing in?**.
+Enter your account email, select the **I'm not a robot** checkbox, and select **Submit**.
 Postman will send you an email with instructions for recovering access to your account.

 > If you still have trouble logging into your Postman account, contact [Postman support](https://support.postman.com/hc/en-us).